Toenails may seem insignificant, that is until you’ve had the misfortune of losing one.

 Although supplements can help, especially in the case of collagen, a nutrient-rich diet is always the best place to start.

 Additionally, practicing good hygiene and grooming are essential to nail care.
-This can avoid conditions such as fungus or ingrown toenails, as well as potential toenail loss from unclipped nails and/or ill-fitting shoes.
+This can help you avoid conditions such as toenail fungus or ingrown toenails, as well as potential toenail loss from unclipped nails and/or ill-fitting shoes.

 What to Do if You Lose a Toenail?

-If the nail is ripped or broken off in pieces, be sure to trim what is left of the existing nail to avoid an ingrown toenail or trauma to the surrounding tissue.
-If you are having pain in your toe you can elevate it to help reduce blood flow from pooling in that area and causing swelling.
+If you have a semi-detached toenail, or the whole nail separates from the nail bed, be sure to carefully trim what is left of the remaining nail to avoid an ingrown toenail or trauma to the surrounding tissue.
+If you are having pain in your big toe you can elevate it to help reduce blood flow from pooling in that area and causing swelling.

 It’s best to see a doctor or healthcare professional if you lose a toenail to ensure it is being cleaned and treated correctly to avoid infection.
 This is especially important if you have a history of diabetes.